 Digging a bit deeper, they found out the likely reason for this: The man’s relapsed cancer cells had a slightly modified version of the molecular machinery cells use to process the proteins like WT1 that reveal their identity.
 With this tweak to their processing machinery, the cancer cells were still displaying their WT1 signatures.
 But they were displaying them in a different way — a way that the T cells had not been engineered to recognize.

-And that’s why the modified T cells were inactive, the team realized.
+And that’s why the modified T cells were inactive at the time of relapse, the team realized.
 From the T cells’ perspective, it was as if the cancer cells floating alongside them in the blood weren’t even there.

 “It’s patients like that that show why you need to find more [treatments],” Paulson said.

 Schmitt said that “it is well-appreciated” that tumors can change to avoid attack by genetically modified T cells.
 Many of the details are still to be determined, he added, but this will change.
-“Single-cell RNA-seq will help elucidate the precise mechanisms and frequency of such events,” Schmitt wrote by email.
+“Single-cell RNA-seq will help elucidate the precise mechanisms and frequency of such events,” he said.